BardicDefense/purple-hack/README.md

 A character must be of the correct class to cast a spell from a scroll.
 Thus, only Clerics or Paladins may cast spells from clerical scrolls, only Druids or Rangers from druidic ones, and so on.
 (Exception: Thieves may attempt to cast arcane and phantasmal spells from scrolls.)

+## Mapping

+**Mapping:** Maps are usually best made simply: boxes and lines are sufficient to keep you from getting lost.
+The players' map represents an actual in-game object.
+If the players at the table are making a map, then a character must also be making one.
+This has several corollaries: the party must have light (they can only map what they see) and mapping supplies (something to write with and something to write on), they must be moving slowly and methodically (no more than standard exploration speed), and measuring the size of a room takes time.
+Perhaps most importantly, if something happens to the map in-game, it happens to the players' map as well!
+If the mapping character dies and his or her body is left behind, if the characters are captured and stripped of their equipment, or if a jet of acid or a green slime destroys the map, the referee should confiscate it.
+If the party wants backup copies, the players must actually draw them.
+If the entire party dies in the dungeon, the only way their maps will survive is if copies were left on the surface.

 ## Moving Silently

 ## NPC Spellcasting